codermika/bank/README.md

 # Banking

-The banking application allows you to get the bank statement.
+The banking application is a simple example Spring boot application.

+It allows you to get the bank statement.
 You can also deposit and withdraw money from the account.

 ## Running environment